What Benefits Does my FEHB Plan Cover?

 - Hearing aids—Most plans pay for diagnostic hearing tests performed by a physician or audiologist, and all pay for medically necessary treatment for hearing problems.
 At OPM's urging, most plans now pay for hearing aids for both adults and children, and others for hearing aids for children only.
 In our Guide, a "Yes" indicates both a relatively generous allowance, and coverage of both children and adults.

 - Infertility treatment—Very few plans pay for the costs of in vitro fertilization or for the most advanced and expensive infertility treatments such as assisted reproductive technology procedures.
-However, many plans pay for fertility drugs or for treatments such as artificial insemination.
+Few plans pay for fertility drugs or for treatments such as artificial insemination.
 Generosity varies so you should compare brochures or consult providers before choosing a plan.
+Fertility physicians and clinics are likely to know which plans best cover their services.

 - Diabetic supplies—Some plans cover drugs but do not cover the cost of syringes and/or special testing supplies and kits needed by diabetics.
 Even for the plans listed as “Yes,” a diabetic should check brochures to determine the precise coverage the plans provide.